-The Cycle-11 proposal templates will be made available in the proposal kit by the end of August.
-The proposal submission system will also open at that time.
+The Cycle-12 proposal templates are available now in the proposal kit and the proposal system is open for submission of proposals.

 A GO proposal requests Spitzer Space Telescope observing time and consists of these elements:

 - A science justification for the program. - A technical justification describing how the scientific investigation will be implemented, including an explanation of target selection and observing strategy, and how the data will be analyzed.